wallacebrf/synology_snmp/README.md

 ### Grafana Dashboards

 Two dashboard JSON files are available.
 The entire dashboard is written around the new FLUX language which is more powerful and simpler to use.
 One used when monitoring a single Synology Unit.
 The other is for monitoring multiple Synology Units on a single dashboard.
-The current version supplied here shows the data for three different synology units
+The current version supplied here shows the data for three different Synology units

-the Dashboard requires the use of an add-on plugin from https://grafana.com/grafana/plugins/mxswat-separator-panel/
+the Dashboard requires the use of an add-on plug in from https://grafana.com/grafana/plugins/mxswat-separator-panel/

 there are three different items in the JSON that will need to be adjusted to match your installation. the first the bucket it is drawing data from. edit this to match your bucket name